<?xml version="1.0" encoding="utf-8"?>

 High-fidelity wireframes

 High-fidelity wireframes reveal how the product will look at project completion.
-This type of wireframe is created with digital tools and usually takes more effort to make.
-They typically incorporate the final color palette and possibly some images.
+They're created with digital tools like Figma, Balsamiq, or Adobe XD, and typically require more effort to produce.
+These wireframes incorporate the final color palette, accurate typography, realistic content, and sometimes images, giving stakeholders a near-complete picture of the finished design.

 Exercise #4

 Dummy content refers to placeholder text and images that share some characteristics of real content.
-Image placeholders — like the image with the mountain and the sun or the one with two diagonal lines — are commonly used in low and medium-fidelity wireframes, while there's some debate over text placeholders like Lorem ipsum.
+Image placeholders, like the classic mountain-and-sun icon or boxes with diagonal lines, are commonly used in low and medium-fidelity wireframes.
+Text placeholders like Lorem ipsum are also widely used, though they come with trade-offs.

 Exercise #5